Europartner is a service center for international companies in Brazil.

 Limited liability company

 There is no minimum capital requirement; the manager must be Brazilian or a foreigner holding a permanent visa.
-Foreign members, whether individuals or legal entities, must be represented by a Brazilian or a foreigner with a permanent visa.
+Foreign partners, whether individuals or legal entities, must be represented by a Brazilian or a foreigner with a permanent visa.

 Types may vary for the following particular cases: